SC Program Staff FAQs

 An applicant submitted a PIER Plan that exceeds the three-page limit.
 What should I do?

-Because this is a new requirement, SC Program Offices are encouraged to allow flexibility this year if PIER Plans exceed the three-page limit and not reject the application based on exceeding the page limit.
 Final SC program policy on this matter is up to the cognizant Associate Director or Office Director.
-Programs may also elect to provide guidance to reviewers to base their review on the content in the first three pages of the PIER Plan and disregard the additional information.
+Programs may elect to reject the proposal or provide guidance to reviewers to base their review on the content in the first three pages of the PIER Plan and disregard the additional information.
+If a program manager identifies that the page limit has been exceeded before the application deadline has past, the program may encourage the applicant to withdraw the application and resubmit the proposal with the appropriate PIER Plan length if there is sufficient time.

 If asked, how should I advise applicants about the elements of a PIER Plan?

-It is best to refer applicants to the SC website for PIER Plans.
-There are many ways in which applicants can advance equity and inclusion within their research projects and some examples are provided in the solicitation Appendix guidance.
+It is best to refer applicants to the SC website for PIER Plans, in particular the Things to Consider when Developing a PIER Plan page.
+There are many ways in which applicants can advance equity and inclusion within their research projects consistent with the solicitation guidance.
 Applicants should also review the guiding reviewer questions associated with the review criterion of the PIER Plan, Quality and Efficacy of the Plan for Promoting Inclusive and Equitable Research.
 The PIER Plan should include appropriate and sufficient information for reviewers to evaluate the plan in line with the guiding reviewer questions.

 What guidance and instructions do I give reviewers about how to review a PIER Plan?